hunterjackson/docs/source/rethink.rst

 .. warning::

     This can lead to missed errors if you don't have adequate monitoring.
 Data is not lost as it's still in Kafka subject to Kafka's retention policy.
-The sink currently does **not** distinguish between integrity constraint violations and or other expections thrown by drivers.
+The Sink currently does **not** distinguish between integrity constraint violations and or other expections thrown by drivers.

 **Retry**